R-Zero & HVAC

 HVAC systems serve the critical roles of keeping our indoor spaces at a comfortable temperature and achieving basic IAQ.
 But, when it comes to removing microorganisms from the air, HVAC systems cannot compare to the efficacy and sustainability of UV-C.

-Faster turnover of air for hospital-grade air disinfection
+Faster turnover of air for a new standard of air disinfection

-Most non-healthcare spaces are required to provide 2-3 air changes per hour.
-Beam adds 10 equivalent ACH, in line with hospital ventilation requirements of 6-20 ACH.
+Most non-healthcare spaces were historically required to provide <1-5 air changes per hour.
+Beam adds 10-14 or more equivalent ACH, meeting or exceeding new ASHRAE, CDC, and Lancet guidelines.

 More cost effective than ventilation and portable air filters